 Noam is the youth movement of the Masorti synagogues.
 Events throughout the year include summer and winter camps, weekly clubs and Meltam/Masa, a 2-year youth leadership training programme.
 We pride ourselves in providing an exciting and engaging Jewish experiences in an informal atmosphere as well as high-quality leadership training for our young people.

 At SAMS we run age appropriate Noam programmes during term time for children in school years 3 -10.
 Please contact email@example.com for more information on current programming.

 Noam summer camps are particularly popular: Kaytana, catering for years 1-6, runs for a week at a local Jewish primary school, and older children travel to Wales or France for a unique two-week camp experience.
 Older teenagers have the opportunity to go on Israel tour after year 11, train as youth leaders, attend Veida (Noam’s annual conference in December), take part in Drachim (the Masorti Gap Year programme) and much more.

-New in September 2012 is the Merkaz Noam programme for years 9-12, which runs on Sunday mornings in Mill Hill for all young people around the Masorti movement:
+The Merkaz Noam programme for years 9-12, runs on Sunday mornings in Mill Hill for all young people around the Masorti movement: